 One of the most common fears of divorce is the fear of being poor and even becoming homeless.
 It may not be rational, but there it is nonetheless.

 When one partner has been the breadwinner, it can be difficult to think of how the other will support themselves.

 Let’s face it, divorce can be expensive, especially when you have been planning for retirement and have property to divide.

-Here are two ideas for taking charge of your financial future as a single mom:
+Here are two ideas for taking charge of your financial future and divorce fear as a single mom:

 - Make an appointment with a financial planner for one or two appointments.
 He or she can help to project your earnings and help you set up a budget for yourself.

 - Consider investing in a business.
 Women make great entrepreneurs.
 Franchising offers an excellent option for divorcees hoping to reinvent themselves.
 Franchise systems provide training, support, and mentoring without reinventing the wheel.
 Owning a business is ideal for a woman who has some business and/or sales and marketing background along with a naturally outgoing personality.
 Some knowledge of finance doesn’t hurt, but it isn’t necessary.
 Owning your own business moves you from fear to empowerment.
 Explore your options with the help of a franchise consultant.

 Divorce can be scary, but it doesn’t have to overwhelm you.
 Take a few deep breaths and take the steps you need to take in order to move forward.
 You’ll eventually find yourself not feeling lonely, enjoying happy moments, and moving forward as a financially independent mom.